Parineeti Chopra: Renewed critical recognition and commercial setback (2021–present)

 In 2024, Chopra portrayed Amarjot Kaur, wife of Amar Singh Chamkila, opposite Diljit Dosanjh in the Imtiaz Ali directorial Amar Singh Chamkila.
 Chopra left Sandeep Reddy Vanga's Animal, to be a part of the project, due to schedule conflicts.
 Chopra stated, "It's one of the most exciting films that I've ever worked on."
 For her role in the film, Chopra gained 15 kilos.
 The film was released digitally on Netflix.
 In her review for WION, Shomini Sen found Chopra to be "beautifully restrained" as Amarjot and was appreciative of her chemistry with Dosanjh.
 The film eventually emerged as the most-watched Hindi streaming film of the year.
+Her performance earned her several awards and nominations including Filmfare OTT Award for Best Actor in a Web Original Film – Female nomination.

-Chopra will next appear in an yet untitled film and will also mark her web debut with Netflix's next thriller series.
+2026 saw Chopra expand to streaming series with Shaque: Trust No One, portraying Anvita opposite Tahir Raj Bhasin, a mother whose search for her abducted daughter stretches across nine years.
+For her role, Chopra relied on the writing and the real mothers around her on the set.
+She continued filming for the series while being pregnant with her child.
+Sana Farzeen noted, "Chopra successfully conveys her character's underlying grief during vulnerable moments, but her performance is otherwise dominated by a persistent, intense expression of anger."
+Chopra will next appear in an yet-untitled film.

 Other ventures

 Television

 In 2014, Chopra made her first appearance on television in Zee TV's India's Best Cinestars Ki Khoj as a mentor.
 In 2015, she first did a cameo role of a doctor in the mini web-series Man's World.
 She then appeared as Mariama in the documentary Girl Rising India – Woh Padhegi, Woh Udegi, that premiered on Star Plus on the occasion of Raksha Bandhan.
 In addition to this, she has hosted the 3rd Stardust Awards with Ayushmann Khurana in 2013, the 11th Star Guild Awards with Kapil Sharma in 2015 and the second Times of India Film Awards with Riteish Deshmukh in 2016.
 She next appeared as a contestant on Star Plus's Lip Sing Battle along with Karan Johar in 2017.
 In 2018, she hosted the 63rd Filmfare Awards with Shah Rukh Khan, Johar and Khurana.
 Chopra made her television debut as a judge alongside Mithun Chakraborty and Johar on the reality show titled Hunarbaaz: Desh Ki Shaan, which premiered on Colors TV in 2022.
 She also appeared as a guest and contestant on Khatra Khatra Khatra, the same year.